tutorial

 1. Import package

-Import ugtm package, allowing to construct GTM and kernel GTM (kGTM) maps, GTM classification models, GTM regression models:
+Import the ugtm package, which provides GTM and kernel GTM (kGTM) maps, GTM classification models, and GTM regression models:

 import ugtm

-A gtm object can be created by running the function runGTM on a dataset.
+A gtm object can be created by running the function runGTM() on a dataset.
 Parameters for runGTM are: k = sqrt(number of nodes), m = sqrt(number of rbf centres), s = RBF width factor, regul = regularization coefficient.
-The number of iteration for the expectation-maximization algorithm is set to 200 by default.
-This is an example with random data:
+The number of iterations for the expectation-maximization algorithm is set to 200 by default:

 import ugtm